Carbon monoxide intoxication: an updated review | Canada Hyperbarics Skip to main content

 What They Found

-They found that carbon monoxide (CO) is a common, often overlooked cause of injury, severely affecting the brain and heart when carboxyhemoglobin (COHb) levels exceed 20% due to hemoglobin's 210 times higher affinity for CO than oxygen.
+They found that carbon monoxide (CO) is a common, often overlooked cause of injury, severely affecting the brain and heart when carboxyhemoglobin (COHb) levels exceed 20% due to haemoglobin's 210 times higher affinity for CO than oxygen.
 Diagnosis requires clinical acumen, epidemiological data, COHb levels, and neurological and cardiology evaluations.
 Treatment involves immediate oxygen, with hyperbaric oxygen therapy (HBO) often favored, followed by symptomatic therapy for long-term sequelae.

 What This Means for Canadian Patients